SquireOfSoftware/SquireOfSoftware.github.io/timeline_cards/README.md

 For the production build you can run: `yarn build:prod` and it will generate an `out` folder with your production build inside.

+To deploy to github you need to do the following things:
+1. Pull the changes from `master` into the `deployed` branch
+2. cd into this directory then run the `./build_production.sh`
+3. And that should be it, just make sure that your `assetPrefix` and `basePath` is set up correctly

 ## Learn More

 To learn more about Next.js, take a look at the following resources: